ceramicnetwork/docs/docs/reference/accounts/3id-did.md

 }
 ```

-## 3ID Connect
+## **3ID Connect**

+---

 3ID Connect is an in-browser [3ID DID provider](#3id-did-provider), using blockchain wallets to create deterministic authentication secrets using to control a DID.

-Using 3ID Connect, Web apps do not need to take care of key custody directly, but rather to use an authentication provider such as `EthereumAuthProvider` to allow 3ID Connect to generate the necessarry authentication secrets.
+Using 3ID Connect, web apps do not need to take care of key custody directly, but rather to use an authentication provider such as `EthereumAuthProvider` to allow 3ID Connect to generate the necessarry authentication secrets.

-### Installation
+### **Installation**

 ```sh
 npm install @3id/connect
 ```

-### Usage
+### **Usage**

-Notice: 3ID Connect is a **browser-only** library, if your app has shared code between browser and server logic, you need to make sure the following code is **not executed server-side**, otherwise it will not work and may throw errors.
+> 3ID Connect is a **browser-only** library, if your app has shared code between browser and server logic, you need to make sure the following code is not executed server-side, otherwise it will not work and may throw errors.

 ```ts
 import { CeramicClient } from '@ceramicnetwork/http-client'